Kingzee-Dev/The_Sun/CODE_OF_CONDUCT.md

 - No harassment, discrimination, or abusive language.
 - Accept constructive criticism gracefully.

+## ACORN Policy
+We follow the ACORN policy to ensure the highest standards of security, quality, and community engagement.
+Please review the ACORN policy to understand its requirements and guidelines.

 ## Enforcement
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to Kingzee Chhachhi at ckingzee@gmail.com or WhatsApp +91-9324750901.